mchesler613/django_adventures/mail-formsview-captcha.md

 import os
 EMAIL_HOST_PASSWORD = os.getenv('EMAIL_HOST_PASSWORD')
 ```
-<u>Remember to restart the Django server after you have exported your environment variables otherwise the variables will be undefined!</u>
+**Remember to restart the Django server after you have exported your environment variables otherwise the variables will be undefined!**

 ## Add a send_email() Method to the Form